MICHAEL L. DETWEILER

 Alumna '01, Parent '27

-Christina Haciski is serving in her ninth year as Director of Advancement at St. Mary Interparochial School.
+Christina Haciski is serving in her eleventh year as Director of Advancement at St. Mary Interparochial School.
 Ms. Haciski oversees the development, admissions, marketing, communications and strategic planning initiatives for St. Mary School.
 She also provides key administrative support to the Board of Limited Jurisdiction.
 Prior to this role, Ms. Haciski was a classroom teacher at St. Mary Interparochial School and an instructor in the afterschool program.
 As a Big Ten student athlete, she earned a B.A.in Communication from Michigan State University.
 She currently resides in Haddonfield, NJ with her three daughters.